 Up until about a year ago, the biggest waste of money I've ever spent has been on gym memberships.
-I buy into the idea that I'll actual hit the gym hard every week, and then never set foot inside.
+I buy into the idea that I'll actually hit the gym hard every week, and then never set foot inside.
 Basically, I'm paying the gym's rent.
 It's ridiculous.

 The issue with me physically making it to the gym lies in my schedule and sheer exhaustion.
 When I work late, the last thing I want to do is get on a machine or lift weights, especially if I haven't even eaten dinner yet, and so continues the Netflix-and-chill lifestyle.
 And morning workouts?
 Forget it.
 I practically have to be pried off my mattress with a forklift, so trying to get myself on a treadmill is a lost cause.
 I know I sound incredibly lazy, and I'll own it.
 But the thing is, I still want to get in shape—just not with typical gym workouts.

 So began my quest to get fit without feeling like working out is a chore.
 After trial and error and tapping into different areas of my personality, I was able to get into a great groove that toned my muscles and helped me feel a lot more confident.

-Do The Seven-Minute Exercise
+Do the Seven-Minute Exercise

 I'm such a huge Alexa convert now that I'm an official owner.
-I ask her everything from the weather to my schedule to calling a car.
-What I didn't realize she could do (aside from ordering a Domino's pizza, which is dangerously easy) is that she can curate a seven-minute workout.
-She walks you through a few different exercises like wall sits, pushups, and high-knees over the duration of seven minutes, and once you're done, you can either ask for another or take a breather.
+I ask her everything from the weather to my schedule to calling for a car.
+What I didn't realize she could do (aside from ordering a Domino's pizza, which is dangerously easy) is curate a seven-minute workout.
+She walks you through a few different exercises like wall sits, push-ups, and high-knees over the duration of seven minutes, and once you're done, you can either ask for another round or take a breather.
 I absolutely love it, because it's like taking a workout class at home, and every move is totally doable, even for beginners.
 She also coaches you through it, telling you how good of a job you're doing (which is quite funny to hear coming from a bot).

 Find a Buddy

-I somehow convinced my boyfriend to come to yoga class with me, and he fell in love with it so much that he set a recurring calendar reminder so that we stick to it.
-Having him as my yoga buddy means that I have someone to push me to go even when I'm not in the mood, and there's also that element of guilt that I'm letting him down if I decide to skip out.
+I somehow convinced my boyfriend to come with me to a yoga class at a local studio, and he fell in love with it so much that he set a recurring calendar reminder so we would stick with it.
+Having him as my yoga buddy means I have someone to push me to go even when I'm not in the mood, and there's also that element of guilt that I'm letting him down if I decide to skip out.